davpin/cf-SpringBootTrader/docs/lab_circuitbreaker.md

 		return infos;
 	}
 ```
-It is useful to know when the circuits are open and it may suggest a problem with the dependent services.
+It is useful to know when the circuits are open as it may suggest a problem with the dependent services.
 [Spring Cloud Services for Pivotal Cloud Foundry](https://network.pivotal.io/products/p-spring-cloud-services) provides a centralised dashboard to collect all the statistics from circuit breakers and visualize them in one place.

-Underneath the covers, this discovery service is implemented using the [Spring Cloud Netflix - Hystrix](http://cloud.spring.io/spring-cloud-netflix/).
+Underneath the covers, this circuit breaker pattern is implemented using the [Spring Cloud Netflix - Hystrix](http://cloud.spring.io/spring-cloud-netflix/).

 In order to make use of the dashboard, we need to create an instance of the service to bind it to our applications.
 ### Exercise